 Other persons are not authorised to access intelligible data, such as cybercriminals or foreign governmental authorities – but they may nevertheless do so and misuse data, and/or disclose data to unauthorised persons.

-The latter risk may be mitigated by implementing technical security measures to restrict access to intelligible data to authorised persons, which may include access controls, limiting the rights of authorised persons to the minimum they need for their jobs, encrypting data to prevent such access even by service providers, such as SaaS storage providers, etc. The former, exercising jurisdiction over persons authorised to access intelligible data, may enable countries to regulate the processing of that data wherever located, and seems more practical than basing jurisdiction on physical location of data, but potentially allows countries to extend their jurisdictional reach to data physically located outside their territories.
+The latter risk may be mitigated by implementing technical security measures to restrict access to intelligible data to authorised persons, which may include access controls, limiting the rights of authorised persons to the minimum they need for their jobs, encrypting data to prevent such access even by service providers, such as SaaS storage providers, etc. Ideally, access even to encrypted data, and distribution of copies of encrypted data, should also be restricted as far as possible – see our companion discussion paper.

+The former, exercising jurisdiction over persons authorised to access intelligible data, may enable countries to regulate the processing of that data wherever located, and seems more practical than basing jurisdiction on physical location of data, but potentially allows countries to extend their jurisdictional reach to data physically located outside their territories.
 The extent to which countries should claim jurisdiction over such processing or data when the interests of other countries are involved, and how, will be discussed next.

 “Only”